New Orleans Saints Playoff Odds: September 2025

 For local Saints fans, sports betting is legal in Louisiana.
 You can bet on the New Orleans Saints to make the playoffs with most major sportsbooks, including Caesars Sportsbook, FanDuel Louisiana, DraftKings, and BetMGM.
 Odds will vary across the different sports betting sites, with the most profitable odds for the Saints to make the playoffs varying.

-Because Louisiana sports betting is legal, bettors can place wagers on the Saints to make the playoffs both at brick-and-mortar sportsbooks and via mobile sports betting apps.
+Because Louisiana sports betting is legal, bettors can place wagers on the Saints to make the playoffs at both brick-and-mortar sportsbooks and via mobile sports betting apps.

 Do the Saints Have a Chance to Make the Playoffs?